metabolize/apollo-resolver-fs/README.md

 [prettier]: https://prettier.io/

 A resolver function for [Apollo Server][] which loads serialized data from local files.

-Designed as a companion to [apollo-resolver-gcs][] for local testing.
+Designed for local testing as a companion to the Google Cloud Storage version [apollo-resolver-gcs][].

 Based on the example server in the Apollo Server 2 [Getting Started][] guide.